-5.4.3 5.4.3 Number of Alumni Association /Chapters meetings held during the last five years (2) Year Year Number of alumni association Dates of meetings No of members attended Total no of alumni enro meetings
+61. 5.4.3 Number of Alumni Association /Chapters meetings held during the last five years (2) Number of alumni association No of members Year meetings Dates of meetings attended Total no of alumni enrolled

-- Institutional data in prescribed format. - Report of the event.
+- Institutional data in prescribed format.

+- Report of the event.

-Random verification of Minutes of the meeting)
+- \Random verification of Minutes of the meeting)

-Criterion VI - Governance, Leadership and Management (100)

-Key Indicator - 6.2 Strategy Development and Deployment (10)

-- 6.2.3 Implementation of e-governance in areas of operation (4)

-- 1. Planning and Development
+Criterion VI - Governance, Leadership and Management (100) Key Indicator - 6.2 Strategy Development and Deployment (10) 62.
+6.2.3 Implementation of e-governance in areas of operation (4) 1.
+Planning and Development 2.
+Administration

-- 2. Administration

 - 3. Finance and Accounts

 - 4. Student Admission and Support

 - 5. Examination